 - Applicants should send their strongest work.
 Those accepted will have an opportunity to send a replacement manuscript of unpublished work for workshop critique.

-Upon acceptance, all except for Fellows submit a manuscript of unpublished writing for workshop critique.
-The guidelines at that time will be similar to the guidelines included above.
+Upon acceptance, all writers invited to attend will submit a manuscript of unpublished writing for workshop critique.
+The guidelines at that time will be similar to the guidelines included here.
 Acceptance letters will include more information.

 Manuscript Format - Writing for the Screen